davidsowerby/takkan/docs/developer-guide/intro.md

 # Developer Guide

-This will be for those developing Precept itself
+This is for those developing Precept itself, but is a bit random in structure and content at the moment